gr0sabi/gr0sabi.github.io/_posts/2019-04-12-oscp-insights-best-practices-resources.md

 In regards to the [*single use*](https://support.offensive-security.com/oscp-exam-guide/#section-1-exam-requirements){:target="_blank"} of Metasploit Modules and Meterpreter, I saved it until I *thoroughly* attempted every remaining machine **manually**.
 This strategy worked out in my favor, so it is good practice in the PWK Lab environment to attempt to compromise all machines manually.

 I recorded the entire exam with [OBS](https://obsproject.com/){:target="_blank"}, following the advice of many.
 This was *very* useful, as I missed a couple screenshots that I thought were useful for the report.

+**Update**:  Offensive Security has changed their policy in regards to screen recording and *no longer allows* this to be done.
+See ["Can I record my screen when taking the exam?"](https://www.offensive-security.com/faq/#screen-recording)

 The proctors were not an issue and were professional and unobtrusive.
 The webcam and communication with them was smooth, other than a single webcam restart.